 where,

-It is R and T that we’re eventually interested in, since those are the properties of the layers which will allow us to compute the final reflectance corresponding to the visible color getting back to us.
+It is and that we’re eventually interested in, since those are the properties of the layers which will allow us to compute the final reflectance corresponding to the visible color getting back to us.
 When we have multiple stacked layers, we can compute the reflectance and transmittance by recursively applying:

 Heuristics for computing the S and K coefficients

 Because we don’t want to rely on a spectrometer to measure the scattering and absorption coefficients for pigments (though some of those values are known for common pigments), we need to provide a method to obtain the coefficients from RGB colors an artist can choose from.
-There’s a variety of heuristics proposed for this, and the general problem is that a single RGB value is usually not enough information to reconstruct S and K, as we need to incorporate knowledge on how the pigment scatters, how it absorbs, and also the layer thickness h.
+There’s a variety of heuristics proposed for this, and the general problem is that a single RGB value is usually not enough information to reconstruct and , as we need to incorporate knowledge on how the pigment scatters, how it absorbs, and also the layer thickness .
 The RGB value we obtain from a color picker in a computer only gives us information about the reflectance of that particular color.

-I ended up implementing the heuristic described in the [Watercolor] paper, where they obtain the S and K coefficients from two reflectance samples, namely: R_w or reflectance on white, which can be read as ‘what does the pigment look like over a white background‘ and R_b, reflectance on black, or ‘what does the pigment look like when laid over a black background’.
-R_w gives us information about the reflectance of the pigment, whereas R_b gives us information about the transmittance – the thicker the pigment is, the less black we’ll see through it.
-There is a restriction in the possible values we can choose from, which must satisfy 0 < R_b < R_w < 1 The authors of the paper generate some beautiful charts to illustrate the method; in the color swatches of the illustration above we can see the effect of varying the layer thickness as well as the reflectance of each pigments over a white and black background.
-Note the difference in opacity between (b) and (h), as well as the subtle shift in hue in the later.
+I ended up implementing the heuristic described in the [Watercolor] paper, where they obtain the and coefficients from two reflectance samples, namely: or reflectance on white, which can be read as ‘what does the pigment look like over a white background‘ and , reflectance on black, or ‘what does the pigment look like when laid over a black background’. gives us information about the reflectance of the pigment, whereas gives us information about the transmittance – the thicker the pigment is, the less black we’ll see through it.
+There is a restriction in the possible values we can choose from, which must satisfy The authors of the paper generate some beautiful charts to illustrate the method; in the color swatches of the illustration above we can see the effect of varying the layer thickness as well as the reflectance of each pigments over a white and black background.
+Note the difference in opacity between (b) and (h), as well as the subtle shift in hue in the later.From the two reflectance values we obtain the scattering and absorption coefficient as:

-Where a and b are rewritten as:
+Where and are rewritten as:

 Note all these quantities are always per wavelength, which in our case it will bean they’ll be computed independently for the red, green and blue channels.